Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/oop_design_challenge.md

 1. Submit the link to your repo and diagram on Gradescope.

+### Assignment Requirements:

-**For this assignment you will need to complete the following requirements:**
+For this assignment you will need to complete the following requirements:

 Classes:
 - At **least** 4 classes are defined.